hghazli56/eng114_devops/README.md

 The benefits of Ansible include:

-- Simplicity: Ansible is an easy-to-use tool with no coding knowledge needed
+- Simplicity: Ansible is an easy-to-use tool with no coding knowledge needed (YAML is human readable)

 - Automation: Ansible allows for the automation of provisioning on the cloud, configuration management and application deployment

+- Versatility: Ansible works with a wide variety of application environments

+- Agentless: Ansible does not need to be installed on the nodes Ansible configures

 ### How does Ansible, Terraform and IaC fit into Devops?